coupergateway/couper/docs/README.md

 ### <a name="fi"></a> The `files` block <a name="files_block"></a>
-The `files` block configures your document root and the location of your error document.
+The `files` block configures your document root, and the location of your error document.

 | Name | Description                           |
 |:-------------------|:---------------------------------------|